Category Analyst

 What you can adjust

-Document attachment — Before starting a Research run, you can select documents from the Documents page (PDFs, Word files, Markdown, CSVs, Excel sheets) to attach as context.
+Document attachment: Before starting a Research run, you can select documents from the Documents page (PDFs, Word files, Markdown, CSVs, Excel sheets) to attach as context.
 The analyst treats attached documents as high-priority input alongside web research.
 This is where prior market studies, custom sizing models, or internal reports can directly shape the output.

-Limits and known issues
+Limits and considerations

 - Data sparsity for niche categories.
 TAM/SAM/SOM and CAGR figures are well-documented for established consumer markets.
 For niche B2B verticals or emerging categories, published data is thin, and the analyst will note where figures are estimates rather than directly cited.
+Prior market studies or internal sizing models attached from the Documents page are the most effective backfill.

 - English-first source bias.
 Web research draws primarily from English-language sources, which can underweight non-Western markets in the sizing and trends sections.